 Even a faulty smoke alarm in the house can have fatal repercussions.
-It isn’t a reach to say then that smoke alarms save lives, and every Victorian should abide by the smoke alarm installation and maintenance laws in their area.
+It isn’t a reach to say then that hard-wired smoke alarms save lives, and every Victorian should abide by the smoke alarm installation and maintenance laws in their area.

 Nevertheless, fire services recommend that homeowners install or replace existing devices with photoelectric smoke alarms that meet the AS3786 Australian Standard for smoke alarms and detectors.
 That said, photoelectric smoke detectors minimise the chances of false alarms.

 All Victorians are legally required to have a minimum of one smoke alarm per home.
 However, opting for an interconnected alarm system with multiple detectors in separate rooms is highly recommended.

 For instance, you can install working smoke alarms in every sleeping area, kitchen, and living room.
 Interconnected smoke alarms will be activated if a single device detects smoke or fire.

 Once you have installed smoke alarms around the house, it is crucial to ensure they are working.
 That said, you must routinely test and replace the batteries.

 To test the batteries, you must press and hold the test button until you hear three beeps — this test should be performed every month.
 At the same time, experts recommend replacing 9-volt batteries every year.
 However, hard-wired smoke alarms powered by lithium batteries last longer and must be replaced every ten years.

 Proper maintenance includes cleaning the smoke alarm and replacing the units every ten years.
 As for cleaning, you can vacuum the team or gently wipe the exterior to prevent dust and other barriers that may block sound.